adikulkarni0/pxdocs/content/shared/post-installation-ocp.md

     `oc` will return details about your storageClass if it was created correctly.
 Verify the configuration details appear as you intended.

-2. Enter the `oc get pvc` command, if this is the only StroageClass and PVC you've created, you should see only one entry in the output:
+2. Enter the `oc get pvc` command, if this is the only StorageClass and PVC you've created, you should see only one entry in the output:

     ```text
     oc get pvc <your-pvc-name>